AlexanderAlves77/projetos_praticos_c_cpp/03_Learn_C++_Programming_Making_Games/README.md

 ### Section 07 Dynamic Memory
 There are a few considerations will need to take into account when we deal with dynamic memory in classes.

+### Section 08 Make a thing: A line
+Let's set up our SDL to our Kate project and start off by.